Why are fractions so difficult to learn?

 |10.
 Convert fractions to decimals||Divide using long division or a calculator.|

-Students can then become blind followers of the rules, tossing numbers here and there, calculating this and that - and getting answers of which they have no idea if they are reasonable or not.
-Besides, it is quite easy to forget these rules or remember them wrong - especially after 5-10 years.
+Students can then become blind followers of the rules, tossing numbers here and there, calculating this and that - and getting answers without having any idea if they are reasonable or not.
+Besides, it is quite easy to forget these rules or misremember them - especially after 5-10 years.

-Instead of merely presenting a rule as many books do, a better way is to use visual models or manipulatives during the study of fraction arithmetic.
-That way fractions become something real and concrete to the student, and not just a number on top of another without a meaning.
+Instead of merely presenting a rule, a better way is to use visual models or manipulatives during the study of fraction arithmetic.
+That way fractions become something concrete to the student, and not just a number on top of another without a meaning.
 The student will be able to estimate the answer before calculating, evaluate the reasonableness of the final answer, and perform many of the simplest operations mentally without knowingly applying any "rule."

 For example, this video shows a visual method for equivalent fractions: that of splitting the pieces further into a certain number of new pieces: